survivejs/site/pages/blog/151-summer-2018-events.md

 ## JSCamp Barcelona - 18-20.07.2018

 I will go to [JSCamp Barcelona](https://jscamp.tech/) in July.
 You can [get -10% off if you use my promocode](https://ti.to/jscamp/jscamp-barcelona-2018/discount/SURVIVEJS).
-I might give a talk at the event but it's not certain yet.

 ## Conclusion